lukso-network/docs/docs/guides/browser-extension/install-browser-extension.md

 #### 3. Load the extension from the folder.

 Click _Load unpacked_ pointing to the extracted ZIP archive of the extension.<br/>
-Alternatively, drag and drop the zip file onto the extensions page.

 ![Step 3 - Edge: Load Extension](/img/extension/edge3.png)